partes-de-una-impresora-3d-fff

 We are going to talk about printers “in general”, without focusing on any specific model.
 Although, if you want, you can have the image of any of them, like the well-known Prusa I3.

-Finally, all of this has to be held in some way.
-And for that we have the printer chassis, that is, the set of profiles and structure that give body to the printer, and that supports the rest of the elements.
+Finally, all this has to be held in some way.
+And for that we have the printer chassis, that is, the whole set of profiles and structure that give body to the printer, and that supports the rest of the elements.

 partes-esquema-impresora-3d-fff-3